Appup-Docs/Appup-Docs/docs/frontend/pages/README.md

 # Pages
-Define the pages you need in your application here.
+Appup pages can go live in as early as ten minutes if you know your requirement and our platform well.
+It gives you a variety of "ready-to-deploy" templates and several different components & readymade blocks that you can quickly add to the template selected to suit your page requirements.
+And above all, these are all available without any compromise on quality or performance.
+Try it now !

 A page in appup is a collection of blocks and handlers.
 They are the top level scope holders.
+There are four different code sections you can include in your pages.
+* A template
+* Javascript code
+* CSS rules
+* global JSON objects.

+We will talk about them in detail later.
 Let us look at how to define a page in appup:

 A page has a name, a URL and a template describing what to show.
 When you create a page, you use regular HTML as well as custom defined **Blocks** to populate it according to your needs.

 In order to create a page, select **Pages** from your dashboard and click Add Pages button.
 ![Add Pages](./addpages.png)

 ---

 You will be asked for a name, a URL and page contents.
 ![Page](./page.png)

-## Sections
+## Page Sections
-There are four different code sections you can include in your pages.
-A template, Javascript code, CSS rules and global JSON objects.

 ### Template
 Templates are the main HTML that represents your pages.
 It supports all the vanilla HTML elements in your disposal.
 Moreover, it has the capability to inject [Blocks](/docs/frontend/blocks) which allows you to reuse existing components multiple times with only copying a single line of code.